gpitt71/gemact-code/gemact/source/gemanalytics.rst

 **Edoardo Luini** (*Project lead, Developer*)

-I work as a quantitative developer in the insurance industry.
+I work as a quantitative developer in the reinsurance industry.
 I am currently Teaching fellow in Actuarial Non-life Insurance at Università Cattolica del Sacro Cuore, Milano.
 I earned a PhD in Statistical Sciences, Università 'La Sapienza' di Roma.
 I have been visiting student at ETH Zürich.

 I hold a master’s degree in Statistical and Actuarial Sciences from Università Cattolica del Sacro Cuore di Milano.